sofiabsilva/learning-path/README.md

 # October 2018

    - Done with the C portion of the CS50 course, now learning Python and starting to go into the back end part of web development
-   - Paused round 2 of 100DaysOfCode, so I failed the challenge, stopped coding for a while after my dog passed away...
+   - Paused round 2 of 100DaysOfCode, so I failed the challenge, stopped coding for a while after my dog passed away.

 # November 2018